|Cauliflower Hash Browns|

 I often use "riced" cauliflower for many recipes.
 For my latest I used the term "hash browns" because I had made a similar dish for the family using potato hash browns.
 But "riced" and "hash browns" are practically the same.
 That is because cauliflower is a very versatile vegetable.
 For instance, did you know that you can also puree them to mimic mashed potatoes (see note #2 below)?

 But today I made cauliflower hash browns to accompany my vegan chili.

 - Food Processor (shredding blade works the best)

 - 1 TBS of oil for frying pan (or you can use small amounts of water to prevent burning and to remove refined oils from this recipe)

 - Shred cauliflower in food processor using shredding blade.
 The regular cutting blade will also work, but you should add small amounts of cauliflower at a time.

-- Heat oil in frying pan (or wok) and add cauliflower
+- Heat oil in frying pan/wok (or water in non-stick pan) and add cauliflower

 - Stir occasionally until to desired tenderness.
 If you cook on a low enough temperature, the water content of the cauliflower will create enough steam so that you do not have to add any water or additional oil.

 - Cauliflower usually takes 5 - 10 minutes to cook.